colemanja91/python-omniture/README.md

 # python-omniture

+This package was originally developed by debrouwere (https://github.com/debrouwere/python-omniture - can be installed with `pip install omniture`).
+This is a continuation of that work with support for Omniture API 1.4, and Python 3.

 `python-omniture` is a wrapper around the Adobe Omniture web analytics API.

 It is not meant to be comprehensive.
 Instead, it provides a high-level interface